kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

         totalVestingDuration: number // The total vesting duration in seconds
         cliffDurationFromMigrationTime: number // The duration of the waiting time before the vesting starts }
+    // Either FeeSchedulerLinear/FeeSchedulerExponential mode
+    baseFeeParams: {
+        baseFeeMode: 0 | 1 // 0: FeeSchedulerLinear, 1: FeeSchedulerExponential
         feeSchedulerParam: {
-        // Optional fee scheduler (startingFeeBps == endingFeeBps for no fee scheduler)
             startingFeeBps: number // The starting fee in basis points
             endingFeeBps: number // The ending fee in basis points
-        feeSchedulerMode: number // 0: Linear, 1: Exponential
             numberOfPeriod: number // The number of periods
             totalDuration: number // The total duration of the fee scheduler }
+    }
+    // OR RateLimiter mode
+    baseFeeParams: {
+        baseFeeMode: 2 // RateLimiter
+        rateLimiterParam: {
+            baseFeeBps: number // The base fee in basis points
+            feeIncrementBps: number // The fee increment in basis points
+            referenceAmount: number // The reference amount for rate limiting
+            maxLimiterDuration: number // The maximum duration for rate limiting }
+    }
     dynamicFeeEnabled: boolean // Whether dynamic fee is enabled (true: enabled, false: disabled)
     activationType: number // 0: Slot, 1: Timestamp